MIDS-scaling-up/v3a/week06/hw/README.md

 What was your average throughput for native model, for the tensor-rt FP32 and FP16 models.

 Next, you'll want to leverge transfer learning to train your own model.
 See https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html for an example.
+You may also look at [training.md](training.md) for addional examples.

 Once you have your model trained, use torch-trt.ipynb notebook as starting point and optimize your model, producing both FP32 and FP16 models.
 How does the peformace compare to your native model?